launchdarkly/integration-framework/README.md

 integration's) logo will be used in the LaunchDarkly UI but also inside a public facing integrations listing on [launchdarkly.com/integrations](https://launchdarkly.com/integrations/).
-SVG files allow your logo to scale nicely on different formats.
-We do not accept other formats.
+SVG files allow your logo to scale nicely on different devices.
+We do not accept other image formats.

 Also, notice that the `icon.square` and `icon.horizontal` properties point to a relative path.
 This path is relative to your integration's directory.
 You are